 Please follow this format (or very similar) for your application materials.
 This will help us get to know you as thoroughly as possible through your application!

-There is no fee to audition for this institute.
+There is no fee to audition for this workshop.
 Watch this page for our Audition Form once registration opens.
-Audition results will be announced after the May 15 deadline.
+Audition results will be announced after the April 1 deadline.

 “The course content, faculty, and my overall experience within this course were all amazing and extremely beneficial to me in multiple respects, especially in improving my cello playing itself!” – 2020 participant